 2020/2021 Asheville, NC

-Partnership with UNCAsheville STEAM Studios @ the RAMP (Science, Technology, Engineering, Arts, and Math at the River Arts Makers’ Place) and BeLoved Asheville:
+Partnership with UNCAsheville STEAM Studios (Science, Technology, Engineering, Arts, and Math at the River Arts Makers’ Place) and BeLoved Asheville:

-Our primary partners in 2020/2021 will be UNCAsheville, STEAM Studio @ the RAMP, and BeLoved Asheville, a local non-profit building a micro-home village to address the housing crisis in Asheville.
+Our primary partners in 2020/2021/2022 were UNCAsheville, STEAM Studio, and BeLoved Asheville, a local non-profit building a micro-home village to address the housing crisis in Asheville.
 These micro-homes are an affordable, community-oriented, and sustainable model for future replication.

 Activities to-date have included:

 UNCA STEAM Studio offered a University-level semester-long course entitled ‘Craft for a Greater Good: Public Art in Private Spaces.’
 Local Resident Fellows participated in the design, fabrication, and installation of built-in cabinetry for the BeLoved homes.
 This will be an ongoing offering.